 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The automotive sector is one of Italy’s major industries.
-In 2019, turnover was almost €106 billion (about $119 billion), which accounts for 11% of Italy’s manufacturing turnover and 6.2% of Italy’s GDP.
+The automotive sector is one of Italy’s major industries and employs 278,000.
+Last available data (February 2021) showed that in 2020, the automotive sector’s turnover was €106.1 billion, which was 11% of Italy’s manufacturing turnover and 6.2% of Italy’s GDP.
 The conversion from thermal engines to electromobility (hybrid and electric) is reshaping the sector and may offer opportunities for U.S. vehicle component, charging infrastructure, and diagnostic equipment manufacturers.
 Major changes in the circulating stock may also drive the development of the aftermarket sector in Italy.

 U.S. Commercial Service Italy:

 U.S. Commercial Service, U.S. Consulate Milan